-Appendix E. Installing The Winbond Hardware Monitor Software
+Appendix E. Installing The Hardware Monitor System

-The Winbond hardware monitor software is a self-diagnostic system for PCs.
+The Hardware Monitor System is a self-diagnostic system for PCs.
 It will protect PC hardware by monitoring several critical items including power supply voltage, CPU and system fan speeds, and CPU and system temperatures.
 These items are important for the operation of the system; errors may result in permanent damage to the PC.
 Once any item is out of its normal range, a warning message will pop up and remind the user to take proper measures.

-The following description will tell you how to install the Winbond hardware monitor software and use it.
+The following description will tell you how to install the Hardware Monitor System and use it.
 Insert the AT7 series CD into your CD-ROM drive.
 It should execute the program automatically.
 If not, you can go to the CD location and execute the execution file from the main directory of this CD.
 After it is executed, you will see the screen below.

-Click "Utility" button.
+Step 1: Click "Utility" button.

-Click "Hardware Monitor" button to start install the hardware monitor system utility.
+Step 2: Click "Hardware Monitor" button to start install the hardware monitor system utility.